yakirr/sldp/README.md

 # SLDP (Signed LD Profile) regression `v1.0`

-SLDP regression is a method for assessing whether a signed functional annotation has a directional relationship to the causal effects of SNPs on a heritable trait.
+SLDP regression is a method for looking for a directional effect of a signed functional annotation on a heritable trait using GWAS summary statistics.
 This repository contains code for the SLDP regression method as well as tools required for preprocessing data for use with SLDP regression.

 ## Installation